johanix/hackathon120/README.md

   support for conversion between **DSYNC** presentation format and RFC3597 presentation format (for "unknown RRtypes"), if needed.

-2. There is a simple authoritative nameserver (written in Go) that supports inbound and outbound zone transfers, responding to different DNS queries, receive and send **NOTIFY** messages, etc. The nameserver already has an API, although the API will need
+2. There is a simple authoritative nameserver called `tdnsd` (written in Go) that supports inbound and outbound zone transfers, responding to different DNS queries, receive and send **NOTIFY** messages, etc. The nameserver already has an API, although the API will need